ignaciolinari/beyond-the-cutoff/README.md

 A reproducible pipeline for evaluating how language models acquire knowledge beyond their training data cutoff, comparing **fine-tuning** and **retrieval-augmented generation (RAG)** approaches.

-> **📊 Experiment Status: COMPLETED** — This pipeline was tested on Qwen 2.5 0.5B (a small language model).
+> **Experiment Status: COMPLETED** — This pipeline was tested on Qwen 2.5 0.5B (a small language model).
 Results and methodology are documented below.
 The pipeline is model-agnostic and can be adapted for larger models.

 ## Overview